top of page

 ABOUT US

-Organized in 2004, our chapter continues to work to promote DAR programs and ideals in our community.
+Organized in 2004, our chapter has worked to promote DAR programs and ideals in our community.

 Our chapter is also a proud sponsor of the Fort Churchill Society Children of the American Revolution.